vojay-dev/vojay-dev.github.io/_posts/2024-11-04-ai-bottleneck.md

 One advantage of Vertex AI Pipelines compared with other cloud provider is, that it embraces open-source technologies, supporting pipeline formats from [Kubeflow](https://www.kubeflow.org/) and [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx).

 Focusing on Kubeflow Pipelines, these are constructed from individual components that can have inputs and outputs, linked together using Python code.
 These components can be pre-built container images or simply Python functions.
-Kubeflow cleverly automates the execution of Python functions within a containerized environment, eliminating the need for users to write Dockerfiles.
+Kubeflow automates the execution of Python functions within a containerized environment, eliminating the need for users to write Dockerfiles.
 This simplifies the development process and allows for greater flexibility in building and deploying machine learning pipelines.

 _Hello world component with the Kubeflow Pipelines (KFP) SDK_: